Charging dynamics of electric double layer nanocapacitors in mean-field

-Predicting the charging dynamics of EDLCs is essential, because tuning the related characteristic time allows to maximize efficiency.
-For both aqueous solutions and ionic liquids, the effects of ion correlations and size on the charging dynamics have been described by density functional theories \cite{Kornyshev2007, Jiang2014, Goodwin2017, Ma2022}, lattice models \cite{Lee2015} and molecular simulations \cite{Limmer2013, Kondrat2014, Pean2014, Breitsprecher2018, Noh2019, Lian2020, scalfi_molecular_2021, HoangNgocMinh2022, Jeanmairet2022}.
-More fundamental studies rely on mean-field continuum models of the electrolyte \cite{Bazant2004, Janssen2018}, in planar and non-planar geometries \cite{Janssen2019, Yang2022, Werkhoven2018}, which can also be simulated using lattice-based models to capture electrokinetic couplings~\cite{asta_lattice_2019}.
-In this context, particularly well studied is the linear regime (small applied voltage) for a symmetric electrolyte (cations and anions with same valence and diffusivity) \cite{Bazant2004,Janssen2018}.
-The large-voltage regime remains however elusive and the asymmetric electrolyte case is unexplored, even though it is in fact the rule rather than the exception.
-In addition, the non-linear effects emerging from the fact that the number of ions enclosed in real capacitors is fixed (rather than their chemical potential) are scarcely known.
-Here, we fill these gaps and identify how the time scales governing relaxation to equilibrium depend on the key parameters of the system: applied voltage, ion concentration and distance between electrodes.
+Predicting the charging dynamics of EDLCs is essential, because tuning the related characteristic time \IP{can} maximize efficiency. \IP{For instance, understanding the charging dynamics is critical to identifying optimal charging protocols that may minimize (dis)charging times, while meeting technological constraints \cite{Breitsprecher2018,Breitsprecher2020,phd}.} For both aqueous solutions and ionic liquids, the effects of ion correlations and size on the charging dynamics have been described by density functional theories \cite{Kornyshev2007, Jiang2014, Goodwin2017, Ma2022}, lattice models \cite{Lee2015} and molecular simulations \cite{Limmer2013, Kondrat2014, Pean2014, Breitsprecher2018, Noh2019, Lian2020, scalfi_molecular_2021, HoangNgocMinh2022, Jeanmairet2022}.
+More fundamental studies rely on mean-field continuum models of the electrolyte \cite{Bazant2004, Beunis2008,Janssen2018}, in planar and non-planar geometries \cite{Janssen2019, Yang2022, Werkhoven2018}, which can also be simulated using lattice-based models to capture electrokinetic couplings~\cite{asta_lattice_2019}.
+In this context, particularly well studied is the linear regime (small applied voltage) for a symmetric electrolyte (cations and anions with same valence and diffusivity) \cite{Bazant2004,Beunis2008,Janssen2018}. \IP{While the large-voltage regime has received attention for symmetric systems \cite{Bazant2004, Beunis2008}, its general understanding remains incomplete.
+The asymmetric electrolyte case, especially at large voltages, is unexplored, despite ion asymmetry being the rule rather than the exception.
+Previous studies have only considered a 1:1 electrolyte with unequal diffusivities at low voltage \cite{Balu2018}.
+Furthermore, non-linear effects arising from the fact that the number of ions enclosed in real capacitors is fixed, rather than their chemical potentials, are scarcely characterized, with insights only available for the symmetric case \cite{Bazant2004, Beunis2008}.} In the Letter, we fill these gaps and identify how the time scales governing relaxation to equilibrium depend on the key parameters of the system: applied voltage, ion concentration and distance between electrodes.
 We find an unexpectedly rich regime diagram, highlighting the importance of finite system size and ion asymmetry.

 Our model system is represented in Fig.~\ref{figm:system}.
 The plates, distant $2L$ from each other, are ideal conductors whose dielectric mismatch with the solution we neglect.
 To allow analytical and computational treatment, water is supposed to have constant permittivity $\varepsilon_0\varepsilon_r$ and correlations between ions are neglected -- a condition known as weak coupling \cite{Naji2013}.
 The system is at equilibrium at zero potential difference ($2v=0$) for times $t<0$: the two ionic species, positive and negative, are homogeneously distributed, the solution is locally neutral everywhere and the plates are uncharged.
 At time $t = 0$ we instantaneously switch on the potential $2v > 0$, that we measure in units of thermal energy per elementary charge $\kB T/e$.
 The plates charge up and ionic concentration profiles change in response to this, obeying the Poisson-Nernst-Planck theory \cite{Hunter}.
 For two ionic species of valences $\pm q_\pm$ and diffusion coefficients $D_\pm$, this relates the electric potential $\phi(z,t)$ to the ion densities $n_\pm(z,t)$: